Weah, Dest spark US to 2-1 win over Costa Rica in qualifier - WHIZ News

 Goalkeeper Zack Steffen, one of nine new starters inserted following Sunday’s dismal 1-0 loss at Panama, made a costly headed clearance that led to Keysher Fuller’s goal 60 seconds in, the fastest goal conceded by the U.S. in 23 years.

 Dest ended a streak of eight straight first halves without an American goal following a pass from Yunus Musah on the right flank after Weah had switched the ball from the opposite side.
-Dest cut toward the center and curled the ball just beyond Navas’ outstretched right hand.
+Dest cut toward the center and curled the ball just beyond Navas’ outstretched right hand into the upper corner.

 Navas left at halftime because of a strained adductor muscle